amitxv/PC-Tuning/docs/building.md

         - Unextract the latest Fido.ps1.lzma from (https://github.com/pbatard/Fido/releases)

         - Run Fido.ps1 by right-clicking from the context menu and Run with PowerShell.
-        - Select the version of windows (7 to 11) you want to download, then the OS Build you want and its version which is just a combination of             Home/Pro/Edu and the language you require.
-After pressing Continue, select the x64 architecture and then pressing Download will start downloading             the ISO file in your default web browser.
+        - Select the version of Windows (7 to 11) you want to download, the operating system build you want, and the version that is only a combination of Home/Pro/Edu and the language you want.
+After pressing Continue, select the x64 architecture and then press the Download button to start downloading the ISO file in the default web browser.

     - [UUP dump](https://uupdump.net) (Windows 10 1709+)
         <details>